-Under some circumstances it may be possible to negotiate private medical insurance for Saudi Arabia as part of your expat remuneration package.
-Due to the costs of such policies this is generally advisable wherever possible.
+Under some circumstances, it may be possible to negotiate private medical insurance for Saudi Arabia as part of your expat remuneration package.
+Due to the costs of such policies, this is generally advisable wherever possible.

 Whichever option you eventually opt for, there are two further recommendations to make for speedy and reliable healthcare in Saudi Arabia.
-Firstly, expats should aim to keep their insurance card on them at all times, should it be necessary to present this to hospital in the case of an emergency.
+Firstly, expats should aim to keep their insurance card on them at all times, should it be necessary to present this to the hospital in the case of an emergency.

 Just as wise, many expats opt to pre-register with a medical facility of their choosing.
-Under such circumstances the hospital will be able to set up an account and confirm insurance coverage in plenty of time.
+Under such circumstances, the hospital will be able to set up an account and confirm insurance coverage in plenty of time.
 Thus, should emergency care become required all the necessary form-filling will already be complete, which can result in swifter medical intervention.

 Medical Emergencies in Saudi Arabia